openstack/charm-ceph-nfs/README.md

 grant access to a new network address, the `grant-access` action should be
 used:

-    juju run-action --wait ceph-nfs/0 grant-access name=test-share allowed-ips=192.168.0.10 mode=r
+    juju run-action --wait ceph-nfs/0 grant-access name=test-share allowed-ips=192.168.0.10

-This command has granted read-only access to the named share to a specific
+This command has granted access to the named share to a specific
 address: `192.168.0.1`.

 It is possible to delete the created share with: